-In vehicles without automatic headlight system (light sensor), if the manual Coming Home is activated on leaving the car, on returning to the car and unlocking it the manual Leaving Home is activated automatically.
+In vehicles without an automatic headlight system (light sensor), if the manual Coming Home function is activated when leaving the car, upon returning to the car and unlocking it the manual Leaving Home function will be activated automatically.

-- To activate the Coming/Leaving home function, the rotary light switch must be in position AUTO and the light sensor must detect darkness. - If the ignition key is removed while the lights are on, and the lights are flashed briefly and the driver door opened, no audible warning is heard, since as when the Coming Home function is on, the lights are automatically switched off after a period of time (except when the light switch is in position ≫ or #D.
+- To activate the Coming/Leaving home function, the rotary light switch must be in position AUTO and the light sensor must detect darkness. - If the ignition key is removed while the lights are on, the lights flash briefly and the driver door opens, no audible warning is heard, since with the Coming Home function on, the lights are automatically switched off after a period of time (except when the light switch is in position ≫ or ∮∮∮○.